Meet the Studio

 Students in the UNCSA Cello Studio range from high school to graduate-level studies.
 The studio is led by Dr. Brooks Whitehouse.

-Dr. Whitehouse is Associate Professor of Cello at UNCSA.
+Dr. Whitehouse is the Professor of Cello at UNCSA.
 He has previously held faculty positions at the University of Virginia, University of Florida and University of North Carolina at Greensboro.
 He is cellist and arranger for the cello/bass duo Low & Lower and is on the faculty of the Green Mountain Chamber Music Festival, SummerStrings@UNCSA and the Apple Hill Center for Chamber Music.
 He has an international performing career that includes more than 300 concerts across the globe in the United States, Europe and Australia.

 Joe is a musician from Newnan, Ga. who is currently studying cello performance.
 At the age of nine, Joe began his music study on guitar with John Verner of the US Army Band, and at age 15 began cello lessons with Spencer Brewer of the Chattanooga Symphony.

 An eclectic and versatile musician, Joe is also an avid bassist and drummer, and he enjoys combining his classical education with a variety of genres including everything from jazz to classic rock, pop, R&B, punk, and metal.
 His past projects include collaborating with The Spins, Untold Salem, Maybe Tomorrow, and OK Sweetheart.
 Joe currently works with a jazz/funk fusion trio, the Space Cadet Orchestra, as a drummer and composer.